SolutionGuidance/psm/docs/userhelp/source/enrollment.rst

 What are the steps in the enrollment process?
 ---------------------------------------------

--  A provider, service agent, or service admin creates and submits a new enrollment for a particular provider.
-(A user can save a draft enrollment and come back later to finish and submit it.)
+-  A provider, a service agent, or a state Medicaid agency staffer creates and submits a new enrollment application for a particular provider.
+(A user can save a draft application and come back later to finish and submit it.)

--  A service admin reviews the enrollment, using links provided by the PSM to verify enrollment details, and decides whether to approve or reject the submission.
+-  A state Medicaid agency staffer reviews the enrollment, using links provided by the PSM to verify enrollment details, and decides whether to approve or reject the submission.

--  After an enrollment has been approved, a service admin can select and renew it.
+-  After an enrollment has been approved, a state Medicaid agency staffer can select and renew it.

 Who can view enrollments?
 -------------------------